kstrickland0612/tic-tac-toe-kstrick/README.md

 ## Moods

-- Day 1: OVERWHELM!
+- **Day 1**: OVERWHELM!
 How do I deploy?
 How do I do this smartly with version control?
 How to even go about this project?
 Alright, x's and o's, need a gameboard, need an array...

 ![nervous](./Anguished-Face-Emoji-small.png "anguish")

 ![deep in thought](./Thinking-Emoji-small.png "thinking very hard")

-- Day 2: Thought I was making progress.
+- **Day 2**: Thought I was making progress.
 Got my gameboard working.
 But then came the API.
 Had to figure out how to store game data and pull it from the database.
 Guess I'll sit with the API docs for a while.

 ![panicked](./Flushed-Face-Emoji-small.png "panicking")

-- Day 3: Alright, feeling good.
+- **Day 3**: Alright, feeling good.
 Sitting here drinking my morning tea, confidence and good vibes all around.
 My patch request is working.
 Going to spend a bit of time on styling now...wait...SOMETHING BROKE.
 Code no longer working.
 I'm distressed.

 ![relived](./Relieved-Emoji-small.png "relived")

 ![paniked](./Flushed-Face-Emoji-small.png "panicking again")

-- Day 4: Alright, everything's working again, emergency over.
+- **Day 4**: Alright, everything's working again, emergency over.
 Things are coming together nicely.
 Going to look into the stretch goals.
 Chill.

 ![relaxed](./Smiling-with-Sweat-Emoji-small.png "relaxed")

-- Day 5: Why CSS?
+- **Day 5**: Why CSS?
 Why?
 Realizing I don't like styling.
 Flexbox what?

 ![welp](./Upside-Down-Face-Emoji-small.png "uuuh what?")

-- Day 6: Wow.
+- **Day 6**: Wow.
 I just built a browser-based game all on my own.
 After only 3 weeks of learning.
 MVP has been met, PLUS some cool extra stuff.
 I finally understand what I was building this entire past week.
 Nice.
 Feels good.

 ![very proud](./Woman-Hand-Gesture-Emoji-small.png "so proud")
 ![badass](./Smiling-Devil-Emoji-small.png "I can do anything")

 ## Technologies Used